AlainCarmona/oracle-api-challenge/README.md

 2. Apache Maven 3.x.x
 3. Docker v.
 20

-A MongoDB instance will be embedded at Docker when project running, but isn't required to be installed locally.
+A MongoDB instance will be embedded at Docker when project running, but isn't needed to install locally any additional stuff (even more, a few records will be loaded when database instance started at Docker).

 ### Application Execution
 Assuming the software listed previously is installed on your machine, and Docker service is already running, the steps to run **oracle-api-challenge** application are described below.